 As we speak with students about a career in construction, we talk about an industry that offers opportunities for leadership, creativity and analytics.
 The women at Pepper contribute to the company’s strategy and growth, and we have the opportunity to do meaningful work that aligns with our career aspirations.

 The messages that resonate most come from those who experience the job every day.
-We interviewed six women in our company, at various levels and in different roles, to share why they work in the construction industry and what keeps them here.
+We interviewed five women in our company, at various levels and in different roles, to share why they work in the construction industry and what keeps them here.

-Lauren B., Project Engineer
+Lauren B., Project Manager